 Certain juices such as that of cucumber, spinach, cabbage, carrot, and lettuce also work on bringing back the acid imbalance in the mouth.

 So try consuming these foods more and more to reduce the risk as well as eliminate the cause of swollen gums.
 And do not forget to drink plenty of water to keep the microenvironment in the mouth stabilized.

 Foods to avoid

-We know resisting this part of your diet is bit tough so each time these food lure your tongue, remember that swollen reddish gums spoil the charm of your smile!
+We know resisting this part of your diet is bit tough so each time this food lure your tongue, remember that swollen reddish gums spoil the charm of your smile!

 Any first aid for swollen gums

-Swollen gums are common and often may not require medical consultation, until they are bleeding severely.
-There’s lot that you can do on immediate basis to get instantly relieved.
+Swollen gums are common and often may not require medical consultation until they are bleeding severely.
+There’s a lot that you can do on an immediate basis to get instantly relieved.